Understanding Alimony Obligations and Bankruptcy Law

 Eliminating credit card debts, medical bills and other forms of unsecured debts often eases the financial burden.
 Moreover, you may be able to get caught up on child support and spousal maintenance arrearages through a Chapter 13 bankruptcy.

-Based in Cincinnati, Minnillo & Jenkins CO.
-LPA serves clients throughout southwest Ohio and northern Kentucky in consumer bankruptcy law matters.
+Based in Cincinnati, Minnillo Law Group Co., LPA serves clients throughout southwest Ohio and northern Kentucky in consumer bankruptcy law matters.
 The experienced legal team at our firm will make certain you get the information you need.
 We have helped thousands of individuals find debt relief through bankruptcy and are here to guide you through the process.

 Divorce, Bankruptcy and Support or Alimony Obligations